 City Planner Salary

-The average salary for a City Planner is $56,176 per year.
-Most people move on to other jobs if they have more than 20 years' experience in this field.
-Experience has a moderate effect on income for this job.
+The average salary for a City Planner is $56,362 per year.
+Experience has a moderate effect on pay for this job.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |Hourly Rate||$19.16 - $54.59|

 City planners are responsible for planning developmental procedures in a city and are often at the forefront of new projects as they are implemented.
 They are also involved in zoning and permits for their cities, so multitasking and the ability to handle several projects at a time are highly beneficial for this position.Read More...

 A bachelor’s degree is generally a minimum requirement for this position and some cities and municipalities may require a master’s degree.
 The ability to communicate effectively with all types of people is essential for city planners, and leadership and a team mentality are also beneficial in the right circumstances.
 The ability to lift up to 25 pounds and stand upright for several hours is necessary, as the position and work environment can change day by day.
 It is also important to maintain a positive demeanor, as the ability to cooperate with co-workers and thrive in a team environment will keep the city running smoothly.